snwl123/adpost_web-crawler/README.md

 ```sh
 scrapy crawl adpost -s DEPTH_LIMIT = < preferred recursion depth limit (integer) >
 ```
-Set DEPTH_LIMIT to your preferred recursion depth limit.
+DEPTH_LIMIT is optional.
+Set DEPTH_LIMIT to your preferred recursion depth limit that is more than 0.

 **Note:** Follow only 2, 6, and 7 for instructions for subsequent set-ups to run your code if you have already completed the initial installation.